NXT TakeOver: Stand & Deliver: Main event matches

+At TakeOver: WarGames in December 2020, Raquel González's team defeated NXT Women's Champion Io Shirai's team in a WarGames match, with González pinning Shirai.
+Over the coming weeks, González continued to set her sights on the title and on the March 10, 2021, episode of NXT, González and her partner, Dakota Kai, were confronted by Shirai, who challenged González to a match.
+The following week, after Kai won her match, Shirai appeared and walked past Kai to go face-to-face with González and challenge her to a match, while shoving a contract at her.
+Later that night, González accepted the challenge.
+On March 20, the match was confirmed to take place in the main event of Night 1 of TakeOver: Stand & Deliver.

+Undercard matches

 As a result of the COVID-19 pandemic, NXT Cruiserweight Champion Jordan Devlin was unable to travel to the United States.
 An interim champion was then crowned to serve as titleholder in the U.S. until Devlin could return.
 Santos Escobar became the interim champion, and over the course of the following year, Devlin defended the title on NXT UK (when shows resumed in September 2020) while Escobar defended the title on NXT.
 After the travel ban was lifted in March 2021, Devlin made his return to the U.S. on the March 17 episode of NXT and confronted Escobar over who the real champion was.
 Escobar then challenged Devlin to a match at TakeOver: Stand & Deliver to determine the undisputed NXT Cruiserweight Champion.
 The following week, the championship unification match was scheduled as a ladder match for Night 2.